A Patient’s Guide to Labral Tears

 Active therapy starts about six weeks after repair surgery.
 Active range-of-motion exercises help you regain shoulder movement using your own muscle power.
 Light isometric strengthening exercises are started about this time.
 These exercises work the muscles without straining the healing joint.

-Some of the exercises you will do are designed get your shoulder working in ways that are similar to your work tasks and sport activities.
-Your therapist will help you find ways to do your tasks that don't put too much stress on your shoulder.
-Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.
+Some of the exercises you will do are designed to get your shoulder working in ways that are similar to your work tasks and sport activities.
+Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.
+Before your therapy sessions end, your therapist will teach you a number of ways to avoid future injuries.